Coffee Trends14 min read Updated

 East African Experimentation

-Ethiopia continues dominating specialty coffee trends, but 2026 has shifted focus away from the traditionally famous Yirgacheffe/Sidamo regions toward lesser-known areas like Jimma and Guji.
-Why?
-Lower altitude means different flavor chemistry—think chocolate and spice instead of floral and tea notes.
+Ethiopia continues dominating specialty coffee, but 2025 has expanded focus beyond the traditionally famous Yirgacheffe and Sidamo regions into lesser-known areas like Jimma, Guji, and West Arsi.
+Lower-altitude zones produce different flavor chemistry—think chocolate and spice instead of the classic floral and tea notes.

 South American Precision

 Colombia remains steady, but what's trending is region-specific transparency.
-Instead of buying generic "Colombian coffee," specialty roasters now promote precise microlots from specific farms in Huila, Cauca, and Nariño—sometimes even single-farmer microlots.
+Instead of buying generic "Colombian coffee," specialty roasters now promote precise microlots from specific farms in Huila, Cauca, and Nariño—sometimes even single-farmer microlots with full traceability documentation.

 Peru is the quiet overachiever.
-High-altitude farms in the Andes are producing clean, balanced coffees that compete directly with Ethiopian and Colombian offerings, but at lower price points.
-Expect more Peruvian microlots to appear in specialty offerings in 2026.
+High-altitude Andean farms now produce clean, balanced coffees that compete with Ethiopian and Colombian offerings at more accessible price points.
+The Cajamarca and Cusco regions are particularly exciting, with organic-certified farms leading quality improvements.
+Expect Peruvian microlots to continue expanding in specialty roaster lineups through 2025.

 Pacific Innovations